simonward87/react-hooks/README.md

 | Note: |
 | :--- |
 | The React library is not included — it is assumed that these hooks are always used with a project already using react. |

+## useViewport

+`useViewport()` returns the current viewport height and width, which can then be used within components for conditional rendering etc. An event listener used to update the values whenever the dimensions change.

+### Return value

+`[viewportHeight, viewportWidth]`